Tech-Matt/backlight-controller-rs/README.md

 # backlight-controller-rs
-A simple backlight controller for Intel backlight in Rust
+A simple backlight controller for intel_backlight in Rust

 ## (Un)Technical Overview
 > I'll be extremely un-technical here, cause my knowledge on the topic is extremely poor